Anthony Casso: Fugitive

 Following the assassination attempt, Casso delivered a blunt threat through Chiodo's lawyer that, if he testified, his wife would be murdered.
 Such a threat was a violation of a longstanding Mafia rule against killing mobsters' relatives who are not involved in mob activity.
 While Chiodo had angrily refused every previous offer to flip, Casso's threat convinced him to become a government witness in order to protect his family.

 Meanwhile, D'Arco knew that Amuso and Casso blamed him for the failure of the Chiodo hit and grew certain that they were planning to kill him.
-In July 1991, in a Staten Island meeting, Amuso and Casso replaced D'Arco as acting boss with a four-man panel of caporegimes.
+In July 1991, in a Staten Island meeting, Amuso and Casso replaced D'Arco as acting boss with a four-man panel of captains.
 While D'Arco was named to this panel, he remained certain that Amuso and Casso no longer trusted him.

-On July 29, 1991, due to a tipoff from an unidentified Lucchese insider, Amuso was arrested and Casso became the de facto boss of the family.
+On July 29, 1991, due to a tipoff from an unidentified Lucchese insider, Amuso was arrested and Casso became the de facto boss of the Lucchese family.
 It has been speculated that Casso himself was the source of the leak, as only a few people were privy to Amuso's location.
 This theory is contradicted by Carlo, who states that Casso was not only determined to find out who betrayed Amuso and kill them, but that he immediately sent $250,000 that was due to Amuso's wife in a shoe box.
-Casso, according to Carlo, had no desire to be boss of the Lucchese family and attempted to arrange for Amuso's escape from federal custody after his arrest.
-To the disappointment of Casso and the Lucchese caporegimes, Amuso refused to leave prison out of fear for his life.
-As a result, the caporegimes asked Casso to take over as acting boss.
+Casso, according to Carlo, had no desire to be boss of the family and attempted to arrange for Amuso's escape from federal custody after his arrest.
+To the disappointment of Casso and the Lucchese captains, Amuso refused to leave prison out of fear for his life.
+As a result, the captains asked Casso to take over as acting boss.
 Casso reluctantly accepted.